marcusmariano/GettingandCleaningData/README.md

 - Extracts the zip file in the working directory, it will be created a levels of directory as following:

-- For Train
+- For training set

 > UCI HAR Dataset/train/

-- For Test
+- For Test set

 > UCI HAR Dataset/test/